 With far too many gray days lately I thought I’d share a sunshiny “craft” idea that you get to eat when you’re finished.
+We recently made a felt rainbow and this time we went for an edible one!
 Although it’s admittedly far from healthy, it’s a fun treat for families with more than one child to share in the snacking or works perfectly as a birthday party centerpiece.
 Perhaps this is a fun St. Patrick’s day rainbow activity?
 No matter how you use this edible rainbow inspiration I hope it’s a fun and brings some color to your day!

 Raid your cupboards or add a few sweet treats to your shopping list.
 You’ll need: mini marshmallows, any rainbow colored cereal (I used Fruit Loops), gold foiled candy (I used Rolos), a metallic cupcake paper, Wiltons gel icing (I used clear sparkle gel) and parchment paper (optional).

 Sparkle Decorating Gel 3-1/2-Ounce, WhiteROLO Chewy Caramels in Milk Chocolate (12-Ounce Bags, Pack of 4)Jet Puffed Miniature Marshmallows, 16 ozFroot Loops, 21.7 OzWilton Gold Foil Standard Baking Cups, Package of 24Reynolds Cookie Baking Sheets Parchment Paper (Non-Stick, 22 Sheets)Nordic Ware Naturals Non-Stick Jelly Roll Baking Sheet

 For added convenience you can also have all these items shipped directly to you from Amazon!